computeclub/gcp-cloud-deploy-extensions/README.md

 This secret should contain configuration values that the notifier unpacks during an execution.
 This is a powerful pattern for a few reasons:

-1. It's secure - some notifiers will require secret data, others won't necessarily, but it's not a bad practice to treat all configuration as sensitive and RBAC controlled.
+1. It's secure - some notifiers will require secret data, others won't necessarily, but it's a good practice to treat all configuration as potentially sensitive and RBAC controlled.
 2. Notifiers can be liberally deployed without affecting existing deploy pipelines - enabling a notifier requires an annotation on opting-in deployment pipelines and the configuration in secret manager.

 ## Deploy notifier index